By: Rebecca Mikkelsen

 Senior Vice President, Corporate Development,

-Majestic Realt
+Majestic Realty

 Looking forward to 2013, we remain hopeful that our very fragile economic recovery will pick up a little momentum.
 The fall was filled with uncertainty and most businesses held back making major investments.
 It seems that it has been one thing after another with the contentious elections season, the European fiscal crises, the recent port strike and news of another potential labor strike on the East Coast.
 All of this is taking place while our local jurisdictions try to figure x adequate investments in infrastructure.